norton120/stuart/README.md

 ## The Theory

 ### Why code looks the way it does
 At the lowest level, binary programming is a series of switch states (on and off).
 Early computer users needed a repeatable way to author and execute those states, so we punched holes in paper cards to represent these instructions or "programs".
 Subsequent layers of abstraction represented these instructions in human written languages, but that didn't _have_ to be the case - we could have programmed in something that resembled sheet music or cartography, however we chose our human written languages.
-We added design paradigms to these langauages, like Object Oriented Programming, to gave our code increasingly familiar real-world analogs - "`Dog` inherits from `Animal`, `Beagle` inherits from `Dog`" and "this file belongs in this folder under this subfolder."
+We added design paradigms to these langauages, like Object Oriented Programming, to give our code increasingly familiar real-world analogs - "`Dog` inherits from `Animal`, `Beagle` inherits from `Dog`" and "this file belongs in this folder under this subfolder."
 These constructs are useful to **humans** because we can easily pattern match with those real-world analogs, and they match how we think.
 This system of cues and analogs is actually very complex, and it is only because it closely mirrors human thinking and memory that it is preferable to a very different code structure.

 ### LLM coding size and context
 What do we know about LLM code completions (most specifically in regard to instruct models)?
 We know that training pairs trend towards highly focused code "snippets."
 Consider the format in Stack Overflow, GitHub issues, and similar sources of code training: a user posts redacted bits of code that are deemed relevant, then asks a question, and responses are similarly formatted.
-It is no surprise that code snippets are where these models excel; "write some Python to get the current weather for next week" and "write an image carousel in JavaScript" are isolated, atomic and targeted code blurbs that require minimal context traversal, and we know these tend to do exceptionally well.
+It is no surprise that code snippets are where these models excel; "write some Python to get the current weather for next week" and "write an image carousel in JavaScript" are isolated, atomic and targeted code blurbs that require minimal context traversal.

 We also know that poor context stuffing severely impairs generation quality.
 Dump the whole of a tiny application into the system prompt as context, and even simple requests turn to slush.
 RAG can help mitigate this degradation effect at a toy scale, but even very small projects lose fidelity to the point of failure very quickly.
 Case in point: When the `CONTRIBUTING.md` file in this repository was added to the Copilot working set, proceeding completions followed the instructions to check for non-code solutions and always start with tests.
-As the working set grew, completions began ignoring those instructions even when directly prompted - the noise from oversaturated RAG washed out the prompts.
+As the working set grew by just a few files, completions began ignoring those instructions even when directly prompted - the noise from oversaturated RAG washed out the prompts.

 ### The rub
 Herein lies the problem: humans rely heavily on context constructs - our cues and analogs - to code efficiently.
 LLMs struggle with context constructs, but excel when working on isolated snippets.
 So this means that the software we write today using human "best practices" is woefully unsuited for the strengths of generative AI coding.